Where to Eat the Best Paella in Seville (6 Top Restaurants)

 Paella Valenciana

 The most well-known paella is paella valenciana.
-This is the authentic paella that has bomba rice, chicken, rabbit, green beans, garrofó beans, ripe tomatoes, sweet paprika and saffron.
+This is authentic paella, featuring bomba rice, chicken, rabbit, green beans, garrofó beans, ripe tomatoes, sweet paprika, and saffron.

-This type of paella is drier than others, but it’s full of flavour from the different meat and vegetables.
+This type of paella is drier than others, but it’s full of flavour from the different meats and vegetables.

 Paella de carne